Last Updated on March 7, 2022

 Visit Lake Louise

-The charming village of Lake Louise has a lot to offer winter visitors and visiting it is one of the best things to do in Banff in winter.
+The charming village of Lake Louise has a lot to offer winter visitors, there, you’ll find some of the best tourist attractions to visit in winter.
 Check out the Ice Magic International Ice Carving Competition every January, where you’ll see magical creatures and ice castles come to life!
 You can walk the path that goes along the frozen lakeshore, or lace up some skates and go skating.
 Warm-up afterward by checking out the famous Fairmont Chateau Lake Louise!

 There are plenty of options for places to stay in and around Banff.
 The cold weather will have you craving all things warm and comfy, so be sure to book a stay at a cabin at Mt.
 Engadine Lodge in Kananaskis.
 The lodge has a mix of “glamping” cabins, yurts, and suites.